 Discussing the design of an assignment

-Sharing specific test inputs or strategy
+Sharing assignment test inputs or strategy

-Make a proper citation
+How to make a proper citation

 A required citation must be specific, complete, and truthful.
 It should